 Can a supervisor send me home if I refuse to wear a face covering at work?

 Employees are expected to wear face coverings at work where social distancing measures (at least a 6-foot distance) are difficult to maintain.
 If an employee is unable to provide their own face covering, USU will provide one for them.
-Because not wearing a face covering when expected can pose a health and safety issue, supervisors can treat refusal to wear a mask as a performance/safety issue which can include sending an employee home if they unwilling to comply.
+Because not wearing a face covering when expected can pose a health and safety issue, supervisors can treat refusal to wear a mask as a performance/safety issue which can include sending an employee home if they unwilling to comply as well as other corrective action.

-Certain areas such as Dining Services, Gyms/Recreations Centers, Daycare settings, and Healthcare Services are required to wear face coverings or other Personal Protective Equipment (PPE) in certain circumstances and could be sent home if the employee is unwilling or unable to comply with these safety requirements.
+Certain areas such as Dining Services, Campus Recreation, daycare settings, and health care services are required to wear face coverings or other Personal Protective Equipment (PPE) in certain circumstances and could be sent home if the employee is unwilling or unable to comply with these safety requirements.
 If there are circumstances that require consultation with Risk Management or Human Resources, a supervisor has discretion to send an employee home with pay to give them time to determine the best course of action.

 I am categorized as a high-risk individual or have someone in my home who is high-risk.
 Can I require others around me to wear a face covering?